Artists as First Responders

 Established in 1999, VONA is a premiere multi-genre workshop for writers of color.
 Before it was conceived, less than 0.2% of writers of color were represented in writing workshops across the U.S. The mainstream literary establishment was not equipped to guide writers of color or critique their work.
 So, VONA provided a much needed forum for this.
 They created a platform for conversations and support that could not be found elsewhere.
 Within the VONA platform is a broader definition of craft.

 Adiele turns from the camera to look behind her chair for a moment, mentioning fellow VONA faculty member and noted author, David Mura.

 “Do you know David Mura’s book?
 A Stranger’s Journey: Race, Identity, and Narrative Craft in Writing?”
-She wants to show me the copy she uses in her class and point to how identity informs craft—it’s why VONA doesn’t waver when looking at identity.
-Mura makes, in his book, an extended argument about issues of identity, ethnicity, and race.
-He emphasizes these topics are central to teaching creative writing.
+She wants to show me the copy she uses in class to emphasize how identity informs craft—it’s why VONA doesn’t waver when looking at identity.
+Mura makes an extended argument in his book about issues of identity, ethnicity, and race, and shows these topics are central to teaching creative writing.

 Mura explains when white writers write about identity, they, and we, presume their characters are white.
 White is normative, making everything else the exception, and causing readers to see whiteness as a universal default in most literary canon.
 MFA and PhD required reading therefore still tends to list the work of authors who are old, white or European, and male.
 In this world, whiteness is not consequential to the white writer in the same way it is to writers of color.
 A white writer’s privilege comes in being able to write about [his] experiences as if not informed by race.